guanquann/tp/docs/DeveloperGuide.md

 - 1b.
 The specified order index does not exist.
     - 1b1.
 System shows an error message indicating the order does not exist.

       Use case ends.

+- 2a.
+The specified contact has no orders.
+    - 2a1.
+System shows a message indicating there are no orders for the contact.

+      Use case ends.